joshuapaulallen/stock-exchange-express-api/README.md

 Notable Things Learned
 ----------------------

 - Relative paths suck when importing modules.
 This plugin was useful to define directory aliases that can be used when importing stuff: [babel-plugin-module-resolver](https://github.com/tleunen/babel-plugin-module-resolver).
-See the `module-resolver` plugin in [.babelrc](./.babelrc).
+See the `module-resolver` plugin in [.babelrc](./.babelrc) for configuration details.
-- This was my first experience with [sequelize](http://docs.sequelizejs.com)].
-I'm pretty particular with how I organize my projects, so I liked how I can customize paths for Important Sequelize Things.
+- This was my first experience with [sequelize](http://docs.sequelizejs.com).
+I'm particular with how I organize my projects, so I liked how I can customize paths for Important Sequelize Things.
 See: [.sequelizerc](./.sequelizerc).

 How Do I Run It?
 ================